Richardinho/open-ssl-guide/README.md

 Questions:
-When would a client need a certificate?
+* When would a client need a certificate?
-How is this installed?
+* How is this installed?
-How to create/manage serial numbers?
+* Is there a way to get Firefox to accept self signed root certificates?
+* What is the difference between x509 v1 and v3?
+* How are extensions copied from parent to child certificates?

+# Managing serial numbers

 # Config file